Credit Card Processing Fees: What’s The Average & How Much Should You Pay?

 - Read your proposed contract thoroughly before you sign up to gain a complete understanding of your fee structure.

-- In many cases, choosing a slightly more expensive provider that offers superior customer service and support will be worth it.
+- Choosing a slightly more expensive provider that offers superior customer service and support will be a worthwhile tradeoff.

 We hope this article has given you a place to start to find the best payment card processor for your business.

 Remember that there’s no overall “best” or “cheapest” payment processor, only the best/cheapest processor for your particular business.
-Making that final determination takes using sales data from your business and doing some math, but we promise that the time you spend analyzing the numbers will more than pay for itself.
+Making that final determination takes using sales data from your business and doing some math, but the time you spend analyzing the numbers will more than pay for itself in savings on credit card processing fees.
+Good luck!